 The Economics Spring Poster Day is an annual event in the Department of Economics which provides an opportunity for graduate students to showcase their research.
 All MA and PhD students in Economics are invited to participate with a poster, presenting any completed or ongoing research project, whether it is the MA research paper, one or more chapters of the doctoral dissertation, or any other research project pertaining to Economics.

 Best PhD poster prize: $500

-Best MA poster prize: $250
+Best MA poster prize: $300